ncagle/DNS-over-HTTPS/curlup-2017-sign-up-info.md

 If you for some reason don't want or can't sign up via the google form page, please provide us with the following information in a private email instead!
+Email Daniel and provide answers to the 12 questions below!

 1. Email address (for meeting related questions/issues only)
 2. Name